The Society of Folk Dance Historians (SFDH)

 During World War II almost the entire German population of northern Bukovina was coerced to resettle to the parts of Poland then occupied by Nazi Germany.
 The Axis invasion of northern Bukovina was catastrophic for its Jewish population, as conquering Nazi soldiers immediately began massacring its Jewish residents.
 Surviving Jews were forced into ghettoes to await deportation to work camps in Transnistria.

-Language: The languages of the population closely reflect the ethnic composition, with over 90% within each of the major ethnic groups declaring their national language as the mother tongue (Ukrainian, Romanian, and Russian, respectively).
+Language: The languages of the population closely reflect the ethnic composition, with over ninety percent within each of the major ethnic groups declaring their national language as the mother tongue (Ukrainian, Romanian, and Russian, respectively).

 This page © 2018 by Ron Houston.